uyuni-project/uyuni/testsuite/README.md

-# SUSE Manager automated test suite
+# Uyuni automated test suite

 # Introduction

-This is the automated testsuite for [SUSE Manager](https://www.suse.com/products/suse-manager/).
+This is the automated testsuite for [Uyuni](https://www.uyuni-project.org/).

 Before you start, make sure you know about the [**basic concepts**](https://cucumber.io/docs/gherkin/reference) of Cucumber that we are using in this testsuite: features, scenarios and steps.